Having recently attended a great seminar on the future of print management and mobile printing I wanted to share some of the insights I learn’t.

 Staff costs are increased as the time spent resolving customer queries reduces the team’s time spent servicing your customers.

-P.O.D.’s are easily lost leading to a delay in payment, or a claims against you for lost goods and the potential loss of a valued customer.
+P.O.D.’s are easily lost leading to a delay in payment or claims against you for lost goods and the potential loss of a valued customer.

 There is no functionality in place to provide live financial management reporting.